How Do We Help Your Transition to a Concierge Medicine Job at PartnerMD?

 Finally, we are a character-based organization.
 If your existing contract says you can’t solicit existing patients, we don’t.
 We find ways to market you that do not put us or you in violation of your agreements.

-Transition to Concierge Medicine: Operations & Finance at PartnerMD
+Transition to Concierge Medicine Jobs: Operations & Finance at PartnerMD

 One of the most tedious parts of the transition is the credentialing process.
 It’s paperwork, after all, and no one likes paperwork.